brandur/rocket-rides-atomic/README.md

   to do something.

 After you run `forego start` you should see the `simulator` issuing jobs against `api` right away.
-Some of these will succeed, and that will give the `enqueuer` something to do.
+Some of these will succeed with a `201`, and that will give the `enqueuer` something to do.
+Some will fail with a `500` as the `simulator` simulates some level of failure.

 If you leave the programs running long enough, the `completer` will kick in and start to finish up any of the `simulator`'s failed API requests.
 It only starts